I live in Cape Town, South Africa, with my husband.

 My debut novel, The Good Cemetery Guide, was shortlisted for The Sunday Times Fiction Prize and the Olive Schreiner Award.

-Inspired by Stieg Larsson’s tour de force, the Millenium Trilogy, and wanting to undertake something new and genre-bending, I started work on the Limbo Trilogy, a literary suspense series.
+Inspired by Margaret Atwood’s genre-bending The Blind Assassin and Stieg Larsson’s tour de force, the Millennium Trilogy, and wanting to undertake something new, I started work on the Limbo Trilogy, a suspense series.

-I am currently working on book 3 in the Limbo Trilogy.
+I am currently working on volume 3 in the trilogy, due to be published early 2020.

 When I am not writing I coach and mentor creative writing students and other writers.